tjunghans/lectures/fe-testing/articles/tdd.md

 ## Writing better unit tests
 In the last chapter of his book [Test-Driven JavaScript Development](http://www.tddjs.com), Christian Johansen has tips on writing better unit tests.

 - Improve readability by clearly stating the intent of the test.
-Keep tests small and simple.
+- Keep tests small and simple.
 This also goes for production code.
 - A good test suite (collection of unit tests) should serve as a documentation for the production code being tested.
+- Name the test clearly.
+If you are using bdd then keep the requirement as short and precise. eg. "it should `verb goes here` something".